kken7231/notion-asset-aws-lambda/README.md

 Python 3.11 x86_64

 ## Usage Limitations
-Since this function fetches data from various public (but enterprise) sources, only private use is expected and certain morality is required.
+Since this function fetches data from various public (but enterprise) sources, only non-frequent private use is expected.

 ## Data Source
 Contact me for each url prefix for these sources.